VonHeikemen/devlog/content/web-development/tagged-unions-and-fantasy-land.md

 U.ap(M.of(fx => fx(y)));
 ```

 This is a tough one.
-Honestly, I'm not sure I understand what's to prove here.
-If I had to guess I would say that it doesn't matter which side of `.ap` we have the `.of` method if can treat its content as a constant.
+Honestly, I'm not sure I understand what's trying to prove here.
+If I had to guess I would say that it doesn't matter which side of `.ap` we have the `.of` method, if can treat its content as a constant the result will be the same.

 ```js
 const value   = 'hello';